stevie-sh/autonomous-vehicles-visualization/README.md

 ## TODOS: Things I would've done with a couple more hours
 - generators seemed like a perfect tool for the `toggleThrottle` function i wanted to implement to allow users to alter speeds of data fetching.
-- implement downsampling on the data (see utils folder) for better chart performance.
+- implement downsampling on the data (see utils folder) for better time series chart performance.
 - more robust throttling
 - implement interpolation or future prediction on speed.
 - complete the server-sent events streaming api or cursoring/pagination for use case of live data map dashboard.
-- probably swap out chartjs for a d3-based solution to unify charting.
 - proptypes
 - interpolate the cubehelix color across each path for better path differentiation.
+- probably swap out chartjs for a d3-based solution to unify charting. its a shame this lib also is so tightly coupled to its styling.

 ## Bonus
 - quarter implemented cursoring api in `/server` - good for case when not all data is here